vallettea/koala/README.md

 #### Pruning inputs

-In this case, all Cells not impacted by inputs Cells will be discarded, and your graph size wil be reduced.
+In this case, all Cells not impacted by inputs Cells will be discarded, and your graph size will be reduced.

 ```
 sp = sp.prune_graph()